RezaGhaeli/apiGen/README.md

 ---

 ## Support & Donations
-If you like this app and enjoy using it, you can donate any amount to my PayPal.
+If you like this app and enjoy using it, you can donate any amount to my PayPal at mrghaeli@yahoo.com.
 Your support encourages me to create more practical apps like this!